Phase coding semi-quantum key distribution system based on the Single-state protocol: The phase encoding semi-quantum key distribution based on the Single-state protocol

-Based on the Single-state protocol, our semi-quantum key distribution system utilizes phase encoding, achieved by modulating the phase difference between two pulses for both encoding and decoding.
-Here, we define the Z basis as the phase difference between two pulses being $0$ or $\pi $.
-Conversely, we define the X basis as the phase difference between two pulses being $\frac{\pi }{2}$ or $\frac{{3\pi }}{2}$.
-Quantum states under each basis are illustrated in Fig. \ref{fig:figure2}, where $\left| {01} \right\rangle $ and $\left| {10} \right\rangle $ represent photons in distinct time bins under the Fock state.
+Based on the Single-state protocol, our SQKD system employs phase encoding, in which both encoding and decoding are achieved by modulating the phase difference between two pulses.
+Here, we define Z basis as the phase difference between two pulses being $0$ or $\pi $.
+Conversely, we define X basis as the phase difference between two pulses being $\frac{\pi }{2}$ or $\frac{{3\pi }}{2}$.
+Quantum states under each basis are illustrated in Fig. \ref{fig:figure1}, where $\left| {01} \right\rangle $ and $\left| {10} \right\rangle $ represent photons in distinct time bins under the Fock state.

-The scheme of phase encoding semi-quantum key distribution is illustrated in Fig. \ref{fig:figure3}.
+The scheme of phase encoding semi-quantum key distribution is illustrated in Fig. \ref{fig:figure2}.
 Bob prepares and sends the quantum bit $\left| + \right\rangle $ by using an asymmetric Mach-Zehnder interferometer (AMZI) and PM1.
 Upon receiving the quantum bit, Alice randomly selects one of two classical operations: CTRL: directly returns the received quantum bit; SIFT: selectively modulates the received quantum bit by PM2.
 For SIFT(0), Alice applies $\frac{\pi }{2}$ phase modulation, transforming the quantum state to $\left| 0 \right\rangle $.
 For SIFT(1), Alice applies $ - \frac{\pi }{2}$ phase modulation, transforming the quantum state to $\left| 1 \right\rangle $.
 After selective modulation, Alice sends the quantum bit back to Bob.
 Bob randomly chooses to measure the quantum bit using either the X basis or the Z basis.
 When measuring in the X basis, Bob's phase modulator applies either $\frac{\pi }{2}$ or $ - \frac{\pi }{2}$ phase modulation.
-When measuring in the Z basis, Bob's phase modulator does not modulate any phase.
-When the photon reaches the beam splitter (BS), interference occurs.
+When measuring in the Z basis, Bob set the voltage of the phase modulator to 0.
+When the photon reaches the polarization maintaining beam splitter (PMBS), interference occurs.
 Then the photon will enter different single-photon detectors based on the phase difference.
-The relationship between the response of the single-photon detectors and the operation of both Alice and Bob is depicted in Fig. \ref{fig:figure4}.
+The relationship between the response of the single-photon detectors and the operation of both Alice and Bob is depicted in Fig. \ref{fig:figure3}.
+Only the cases where Alice's chosen operation and Bob's chosen basis are compatible are presented here.